kiliankoe/blog_old/_posts/2015-05-17-why-ill-be-keeping-my-apple-watch.markdown

 I might not have been a big watch user the last few years.
 But every time I do wear one on my wrist, I very much enjoy the convenience of quickly being able to tell the time.
 It seems like such a minor thing, but it definitely is worth a lot.
 I also check my iPhone multiple times a day for the current temperature outside.
 Doing this with the same simplicity of checking the time is also very comfortable.
 Definitely a plus.

 ### Digital Crown
-Remember how excited Jonny Ive seemed about the digital crown when the Apple Watch was announced?
+Remember how excited Jonny Ive seemed about the digital crown when the watch was announced?
 It seemed kinda ridiculous at the time, but now I have to say that this input device really is something.
 Scrolling through content with the digital crown just feels so much easier than swiping on this little screen.
 I'm very happy Apple chose this route and did not just give us a little iPhone screen on our wrists where we have to swipe on the screen obstructing the view almost entirely.

 ## Cons